ahmedmohamedezz/SQL_DB/Syntax & Queries/README.md

 - aggregate functions ignore null values 'except for COUNT()'

+- aggregate functions can accept a boolean expression instead of column name

 ```sql
 -- the following query counts all rows (count nulls also)
 select count(*) from Products;